Voyage of the Damned (Doctor Who): Writing

+Despite Davies stating that the companion in "Voyage of the Damned" was "always going to [be] a one-off...little knowing that it would be Kylie Minogue", he has since stated that he would cast Minogue again "like that".
+In 2008 The Daily Express quoted Minogue as saying there had been talk that her character could be reintroduced at a later date.
+Davies refused to comment when Doctor Who Magazine asked him about the rumours regarding Minogue's return to Doctor Who.

 The episode was primarily written by Russell T Davies after Minogue was cast.
 Davies described his pitch to Minogue as "busking".
 The character of Astrid Peth was written for Minogue.
 Davies later stated that Minogue was a "very exceptional case"; he considered writing a role specifically for one actor "dangerous territory" because the desired actor may be unavailable or decline the part.
 In early drafts of the episode, Astrid did not die.
 Davies decided Astrid's death was necessary to allow Minogue to focus on her musical career.
 Davies described the original nature of her death—falling over a precipice during a fight with Capricorn—as "fleeting".
 He intensified the scene by changing Max from mobile to cybernetic and Astrid's attack from an altercation to a fork-lift truck.
 Davies felt the revised scene was "such a beautiful image" and romanticised Astrid's "ultimate sacrifice".